pedro11065/pedro11065/README.md

 ## About me:

-I am currently proficient in Python with a focus on back-end development of web applications and systems.
-I also have experience with programming in C/C++, creating APIs with Flask and using and hosting relational databases, such as PostgreSQL, on AWS RDS.

-I'm currently studying Systems Analysis and Development at FATEC Baixada Santista (FATEC-BS).
-I'm self-taught and am always looking to learn more on my own, which is reflected in the constant updating of my GitHub, where I frequently commit new projects.
+I have experience in development and automation, using Python and VBA languages.
+I'm currently improving my C# skills in the .NET ecosystem and I'm proficient in technologies such as CSS, HTML, JavaScript, Git and AWS services such as S3 and EC2.

+My experience with SQL, PostgreSQL, SQL Server, Postman and AWS services comes from my own projects, where I constantly apply and improve my skills.

+I'm proactive, communicative and collaborative, always looking for challenges that allow me to grow in the areas of programming, data analysis and automation.

 ## Contact: